andrei-antal/angular-webpack-starter/README.md

 # angular-webpack-starter1

-An example Angular application using webpck for module management and packing.
+This is an example Angular application using [Webpack](https://webpack.github.io/) for module management and packing.
-In order to run the application and install dependencies, ```node``` with ```npm``` should be installed.
+In order to install dependencies and run the application ```node``` with ```npm``` should be installed.
 Node 4 and npm 3 are recommanded.

-To install dependencies run:
+All the dependencies required for the build system, testing and so on are managed with npm and defined in [package.json](https://github.com/andreiantal/angular-webpack-starter1/blob/master/package.json).
+They can be installed with:
 ```
 npm install
 ```

 ###Tools used:

-For a full list of installed packages, please view [package.json](https://github.com/andreiantal/angular-webpack-starter1/blob/master/package.json)

 Frontend:
  - ```Angular``` 1.4.9